serokell/tezos-client-stable/README.md

 ## Release process

-Please see [release workflow doc](./docs/release-workflow.md) for more information about the details of the `tezos-packaging` releasing process.
+Please see the [release workflow doc](./docs/release-workflow.md) for more information about the details of the `tezos-packaging` releasing process.

 ## For Contributors